JDureau/H1N1-London-2009/README.md

     plom build -t map.json --local

-The joint posterior density of paths and parameters can be explored with:
+The joint posterior density of paths and parameters can be explored with the following command (run in the /model folder):

-    plom pipe map.json | ./pmcmc psr --full -M 10000 -a 0.98 -N 8 -J 1000
+    plom pipe theta.json | ./pmcmc psr --full -M 10000 -a 0.98 -N 8 -J 1000

 The latter takes a bit less than 20 minutes using the 8 cores of my laptop (the number of cores is determined by the N option).